technetos/windmill/README.md

 `Parts` type as a member.
 A more elaborate `ContextType` could have members such as `auth_token` and the async context function that constructs it could parse out and evaluate the `auth_token` for validity before returning the `ContextType`.
-Finally the `ContextType` is passed into the async route function providing access to the context of the request in the route handler.
+Finally access to the context of the request is accomplished by passing the `ContextType` into the async route function.

 ### Error Handling